“Houston we have a problem”

 - Gives India time to strengthen the defence and intelligence apparatus vis-à-vis our eastern neighbour.

-- Gives us the chance to pursue diplomatic channels for resolution of border dispute while finding allies around the world.
+- Gives us the chance to pursue diplomatic channels for the resolution of border disputes while finding allies around the world.

 - Ramp-up domestic production and bringing down dependability on eastern neighbour